b-harvest/cosmos-sdk/x/farming/spec/02_state.md

  # State

-The farming module `x/farming` keeps track of the staking and rewards states.
+The farming module keeps track of the staking and rewards states.

-## Plan
+## Plan Interface

-Plan stores information about the farming plan.

-Plan type has the following structure.
+The plan interface exposes methods to read and write standard farming plan information.
+Note that all of these methods operate on a plan struct confirming to the interface and in order to write the plan to the store, the plan keeper will need to be used.

 ```go
 // PlanI is an interface used to store plan records within state.